Use tasks to efficiently organize and manage property operations, including housekeeping, maintenance, check-ins, and other operational activities.

 5. In the left-side menu, click Task templates.

-Create an auto task
+Create an auto-task

-Once the task template is created, create the auto task to set up the scheduling.
-You can configure to change a listing's cleaning status after an auto task has been completed.
+Once the task template is created, create the auto-task to set up the scheduling.
+You can configure the task to change a listing's cleaning status after it completes.
+Auto-tasks can be customized for guest or owner reservations.

-To create an auto task, follow the steps below.
+To create an auto-task, follow the steps below.

-Step by step:
+Step by step

 1. Sign in to your Guesty account.